How Many Sprays Of Perfume (How Much Is Too Much?)

 Finally, we have base notes, which are the longest-lasting notes but take the longest to detect after application.

-This is the component that will absorb into the skin for longevity and can often include elements like vanilla, musk, and sandalwood.
+This component will absorb into the skin for longevity and often includes elements like vanilla, musk, and sandalwood.

 You may notice some heavier notes within this category because they provide a foundation for the rest of the perfume.